 Recommended?
 I think you could watch for your favorites.
 ‘Cause I enjoyed it somewhat but the later episodes dragging on (as said many times in this review) totally got me disappointed.
 It was definitely killing the pace.

 I wasn’t planning to dive into this.
 I meant I was planning to watch Royal Tramp since I had been updating on that a lot last year.
 However, I wasn’t too sure about this–because I was judging the book by its cover (lol).
 Then I got curious, wondering how it would all turn out.
-Considering how there are similar cast between the two productions–this and the upcoming Royal Tramp, I want to check out the cast to encourage myself even more.
+Considering how there is a similar cast between the two productions–this and the upcoming Royal Tramp, I want to check out the cast to encourage myself even more.
 Seriously, I wasn’t expecting much, if all fails, I could abandon it.
 However, I was addicted right from the beginning.
 OMG, it was that good.
 Okay, I might be exaggerating here, but maybe because I didn’t expect anything so it turned out quite well for me.

 - Wallace Chung as Qiao Feng (喬峰)/ Xiao Feng (蕭峰).
 I was surprised they cast him in the role.
 Yet I got past that and managed to hang on, to see what they could come up with.
 However, I felt Wallace managed to win me over with his portrayal.
 It was definitely different from previous versions and possibly expectations of what readers might have in mind for Qiao Feng/Xiao Feng as a character in general.
 That didn’t mean it couldn’t be changed because I believed Wallace had achieved that effect.
 He managed to keep some of the essences of Qiao Feng/Xiao Feng as a character but also added another side of Qiao Feng/Xiao Feng that would allow one to ponder.
-He has this gentleness and kindness to him.
+He had this gentleness and kindness to him.
 It seemed like he wasn’t fierce enough at times, but he was able to exude that fierceness if he was forced to.
 So in the end, I think he was powerful enough of a character for me.
 Oh yeah, I was so glad they (the production team) didn’t make it so he would somehow fall for Ah Zi too just because they were twins.
-(I’m serious, it seemed to want to go that way, but the little change only stops at the sisters being twins and not other side stories, phew.)
+(I’m serious, it seemed to want to go that way, but the little change only stopped at the sisters being twins and not other side stories, phew.)
 Love the way he portrayed the character overall.
 I cried buckets during the last scene.
 Okay, NOT really, but it was closer to there.

 - Kim Ki Bum as Duan Yu (段譽).
-200% surprise.
+200% surprised.
 I swear I was judging just based on the first impression of seeing some pictures and hearing about the casting at first.
 Yet when I watched it, I realized something.
-Like the other versions, except for Benny Chan’s version that I remember Da Li people have different outfits from the Zhong Yuan people.
-Then it hit me, what do Da Li people usually wear?
-What are their actual outfits anyway?
-And what do they look like?
-I meant they live in a different region and have their own culture, right?
+Like the other versions, except for Benny Chan’s version that I remember Da Li people had different outfits from the Zhong Yuan people.
+Then it hit me, what did Da Li people usually wear?
+What were their actual outfits anyway?
+And what did they look like?
+I meant they lived in a different region and had their own culture, right?
 So why not cast someone having distinguished features and have the Da Li people dressed differently like how it was in the series.
 It felt refreshing for me.
 The fact that Kim Ki Bum was so charming in the role made it a lot more appealing for me too.
 (Duan Yu’s actually my least favorite based upon the novel, and the first version I watched didn’t help his case either so yeah.)
 The plot really helped Kim Ki Bum since it made him less boring and less nagging/clingy that I felt more intrigued by what else they would eliminate just based on past adaptations.
 In fact, this by far made me feel hopeful for his character as I watched on, like his sense of caring for his family enhanced even more in here.
 They elaborated how he didn’t just care for his family or his sisters (who he and everyone had mistakenly thought at first were his sisters) when he needed them, but he really cared for them.
 Like at one point when he was talking to Wang Yu Yan (it was their first meeting), he thought of how much Wan Mei must have suffered after the disaster with them being siblings (so they couldn’t stay together anymore).
 It was like he wasn’t disposing of them after learning the truth but still cared for them.
 (NOT implying or encouraging them to continue on here, but I’m saying like he continues to care for them as family members now, wondering how they are, etc.)

 - Han Dong as Xu Zhu (虛竹).
 After I was reassured with how Wallace and Kim Ki Bum had passed the radar (for me), I was really unease with how it would turn out with him.
 Yes, he would be the final key with me liking this version as an overall or not.
 It was really nerve-wracking of a wait since I know it would take a while with all the conflicts involved and the many subplots going on already.
-Knowing those things wouldn’t help keep me calm for the time being either.
+Knowing those things didn’t help keep me calm for the time being either.
 When he finally appeared, I was like, “Finally.”
 But it wasn’t because I was anticipating his appearance.
-Well, sort of, but because after what happened in the other parts of the plot, it got me even more anxious to see how he fended, etc. After watching several scenes, I gave up with trying to compare and enjoy his version for its own depiction.
+Well, sort of, but because after what happened in the other parts of the plot, it got me even more anxious to see how he fended, etc. After watching several scenes, I gave up with trying to compare and enjoyed his version for its own depiction.
 (Because I swear Felix Wong ruined it for everyone.
 He did it when he was portraying Guo Jing too so nothing new here.)
 Anyway, back to this, I think it’s hard to portray a really “dumb/naive” type of Xu Zhu like how Felix did it.
 (Since he was just so natural in that role.)
 But I felt like Han Dong’s Xu Zhu wasn’t terrible.
 I could see that he was clueless at times, though not like outright super clueless, he was like in confusion and unsure of lots of stuff, especially how he was panicking to find a solution to back out of being part of the chess game, but couldn’t.
 I was able to see the uncertainties in his eyes and his face.
 He did indeed project a kind image though, so unlike his Tian Bo Guang role.
 (LOL) And his wrinkled face expression at times was understandable since it was normal to be scared of stuff.
 NOT like Xu Zhu was like to the enlightened stage to not feel fear anymore.
 OR when he was curious at times.
 Then I completely ignore the Xu Zhu in the book and forced myself to just focus on this Xu Zhu that the production team had created (or perhaps Han Dong had decided it, or both).
 How was it after all those?
 I think It was really easier to watch, not having to compare.
 I meant I feel just based on a projection of a clueless monk, just venturing out in the world, then after leaving Shaolin, he was adapting to the new life and the environment outside.
 He was still clueless at times and even say that he was a monk (lol) without realizing it.
 It was indeed quite funny and cute in a sense.
 I felt it was kind of strange with his hesitation at times (because again, I was used to seeing Felix so graceful and confident later on), but I soon realized that it made sense that Xu Zhu would be clueless or not as confident in some matters–or even become shy when talking about sensitive matters.
 So I was more accepting and just try to enjoy his performance from there on.
 Indeed, he was more comfortable when talking to his sworn brothers.
 Then later, he became more confident with directing the people from Lingjiu Palace (靈鷲宮), and eventually seemed more powerful so I was glad.
 Like he needed time to adapt and gain confidence with the world around him.
 It wasn’t too off.
 I ended up enjoying his role anyway.
 Even if he wasn’t the Xu Zhu in the book or like past adaptations, but I felt like Han Dong did a good job with making me like him or think of him in as a real monk walking out into a different world, etc.

 - Mao Xiao Tong (毛曉彤) as Zhong Ling (鍾靈).
 I thought she was somewhat cute at first.
 Then like most of the cast in here, her outfit was distracting for me.
 Later on, I managed to get past those outfits already and indeed, she was quite cute.
 The way they made her character out, it was indeed suitable.
 I think I felt even sadder for her since she met Duan Yu first but had to back down because she realized Duan Yu and Mu Wan Qing were together.
 (And later on, I felt Mu Wan Qing was too mean to her but glad Mu Wan Qing cooled down and considered it seriously thus understanding how it must have been for Zhong Ling.)
 What I found strange though that she accepted Duan Yu as her brother too fast.
 But it soon explained the reason why.
 She was so used to being invisible that though she was shocked upon learning of the news, she still accepted it quickly after.
 The fact that Ah Zi was taunting her probably made her not wanting to lose ground in front of Ah Zi as well.
 But aside from that, lovable overall.